App startup analysis and optimization

 Analyze overall thread state

-Select the app startup time and look at overall thread slices. ools such as Studio Profiler traceviewer and Perfetto provide a detailed overview of the main thread and how much time is spent in each stage.
-For more information on visualizing perfetto traces, see the Perfetto UI documentation.
-The main thread should be responsive at all times.
+Tools such as the Android Studio Profiler and Perfetto provide a detailed overview of the main thread and how much time is spent in each stage.
+For more information about visualizing perfetto traces, see the Perfetto UI documentation.

 Identify major chunks of main thread sleeping state